polypheny/PolyNOM/docs/models.md

 - The fields and their data types.
 - The type and properties of the fields such as primary keys, foreign keys or unique constraints.

+Optionally:

+- The name of the namespace in which the corresponding entity should be allocated.
+- The previous name of this entity.
+This parameter is used during the automatic schema migration to rename the entity on the underlying polypheny instance.

+All optional parameters can be omitted if not required.

 Each schema class must inherit from `BaseSchema` and must be registered using `register_schema()`.
 An example of a schema to store road bikes is given below.

 ```python